 *and I’m writing this at 10 pm from the office, so this is definitely something I will continually remind myself.

 My mom often tells me that I “burn the candle at both ends”—always taking on a full plate.
 But without the safety net of close family and friends, you wind up looking out for yourself a lot.
 That means knowing your limits, and when it’s necessary to push them.
 Here, I’m responsible for making myself uncomfortable and trying new things—but I’m also responsible for knowing when to take a night in and spoil myself.

 Whenever you move somewhere new, you have to force yourself to be social, because otherwise, you’ll be a hermit.
 I’ve been really lucky to have found a crew of wonderful friends since I’ve moved here.
 A mix of German natives and expats, they both remind me what’s good about living here, and give me someone to vent to when I need to complain something Typisch Deutsch.

 Lesson 6: Be More Direct

 This comes directly from the Germans, and it’s one lesson I’ve really relished learning.
 Americans always complain about Germans being rude, but what they are is direct.
 They say what they mean and they do so unapologetically.
 I love this culture of real talk—it’s a great tactic for professional as well as personal life.
 I’ve also been forced to learn how to articulate my own feelings more regularly.
 It’s not enough to not like something or to be upset: Germans want you to be able to analyze why you feel a certain way and why you think that is.
 It’s been kind of fascinating to be so in touch with myself versus the self-shrug we typically do in the States.

-After a year, I’m starting to feel things clicking.
+After a year, I’m starting to feel the lessons living abroad has taught me clicking.
 I’m starting to feel like I belong.